Music is the language of the soul.

 Mandarin is a very tone-heavy language, and it may seem as if singing in Chinese would be fairly difficult.
 “Light Years Away” demonstrates how to maintain tones so that they’re understandable while also playing around with how those tones can be used in a singing voice.

-記住望著我堅定的雙眼 (jì zhù wàng zhe wǒ jiān dìng de shuāng yǎn) — remember to look at my firm eyes
+記住望著我堅定的雙眼 (jì zhù wàng zhe wǒ jiān dìng de shuāng yǎn) — I remember (you) gazing steadily in my eyes

-也許已經 沒有明天 (yě xǔ yǐ jīng méi yǒu míng tiān) — perhaps there is no more tomorrow
+也許已經 沒有明天 (yě xǔ yǐ jīng méi yǒu míng tiān) — Maybe there already is no tomorrow

 6. “Playhouse” by JiaJia (2017) (家家酒 jiā jiā jiǔ by 家家 jiā jiā)

-抱歉 不擅長模仿 (bào qiàn bù shàn cháng mó fǎng) — sorry I’m not good at imitation
+抱歉 不擅長模仿 (bào qiàn bú shàn cháng mó fǎng) — Sorry I’m not good at imitating

-你想要的 那種優雅 (nǐ xiǎng yào dì nà zhǒng yōu yā) — the kind of elegance you want
+你想要的 那種優雅 (nǐ xiǎng yào de nà zhǒng yōu yā) — the kind of elegance you want